A Common Stomach Bacteria

 Treatments for H. pylori Infection

-Like many other infections, antibiotics are used to treat H. pylori.
+As with many other infections, antibiotics are used to treat H. pylori infection.
 Sometimes certain antibiotics are less effective because the bacteria have developed a resistance.
 To help combat this, multiple varieties of antibiotics are prescribed at the same time.

 H. pylori can be a persistent infection that may take more than 1 round of treatment to cure, so testing again 4 weeks after finishing the treatment will help you feel confident that the infection is gone.